 Note: Starting in version 2020.4, the Data Management is only required if you plan to run flows on a schedule.
-You no longer need the Data Management to publish flows and manually run them on the web, and as a Creator, create and edit flows directly on your server .
+You no longer need the Data Management to publish flows and manually run them on the web and, as a Creator, to create and edit flows directly on your server.

 Flows created in Tableau Prep Builder must be published to Tableau Server before they can be scheduled to run.

 Publishing flows is similar to publishing data sources and workbooks with Tableau Desktop.
 You can package files with the flow or specify a direct connection to data sources to update the flow input as data changes.
 If your flow connects to databases, specify the authentication type and set credentials to access the data.